Kreagentle/coding-interview-patterns/fastandslowpointers/README.md

 The **twin sum** is defined as the sum of a node’s value and its twin’s value.
 Given the head of a linked list with an even number of nodes, return the **maximum twin sum** of the linked list.

+### Find the duplicate number

+Given an array of positive numbers, nums, such that the values lie in the range [1,n], inclusive, and that there are n+1 numbers in the array, find and return the duplicate number present in nums.
+There is only one repeated number in nums.

+### Middle of the linked list

+Given the head of a singly linked list, return the middle node of the linked list.
+If the number of nodes in the linked list is even, there will be two middle nodes, so return the second one.

+### Happy Number

+Start with the given number n.
+Repeat the following process:
+Replace n with the sum of the squares of its digits.
+Continue this process until one of two things happens:
+The number becomes 1, which indicates that the number is a happy number.
+The number enters a cycle, indicating the number is not a happy number (this means you will eventually revisit a previously seen number).
+Return TRUE if n is a happy number, otherwise return FALSE.